-If the CPS case closes during the 12-month eligibility period and the recipient has another need for child care besides CPS, the child care case should be updated, and care should continue through the end of the
+If the CPS case closes during the 12-month eligibility period and the recipient has another need for child care besides CPS, the child care case should be updated, and care should continue through the end of the recipient's certification period.

-Chapter 5.
-Establishing Need, Level, and A Plan of Care recipient's certification period.
 Income cannot be added to the case to increase the parent fee until the next redetermination at the end of the 12-month certification period.